Unsupervised Monocular Depth Estimation in Highly Complex Environments: Conclusion

 \section{Conclusion}

 In this paper, we tackle the problem of unsupervised monocular depth estimation in highly complex environments, which is important and practical for autonomous systems.
 We survey the related research on solving the limitations of current unsupervised monocular depth estimation framework, and analyze the reason why the unsupervised framework cannot do well in certain highly complex environments.
 A novel domain adaptation framework, called ITDFA, is proposed in this paper to address the above problem.
-The proposed ITDFA framework achieves more accurate depth estimation in night-time scenario than the state-of-the-art \cite{vankadari2020unsupervised}.
-Moreover, the performance of ITDFA in the snowy winter scenario and more challenging rainy-time scenario proves the practicability and effectiveness of ITDFA.
-Therefore, ITDFA is able to provide a way to address the complex environmental change problems faced by monocular depth estimation during the practical application.
+The proposed ITDFA framework is totally unsupervised and does not use any ground truth labels in the training process.
+Our method considers the shortcomings of image transfer-based domain adaptation approach and achieves more accurate depth estimation in night-time scenario than the state-of-the-art \cite{vankadari2020unsupervised,liu2021self}.
+Moreover, the performance of ITDFA in the more challenging rainy-time scenario proves the practicability and effectiveness of ITDFA.
+Therefore, ITDFA is able to provide a way to address the complex environmental change problems faced by monocular depth estimation during practical application.
 Furthermore, there are still shortcomings that need to be addressed, like enhancing the depth perception of some small objects in complex environments, which is also a promising direction for future work.

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }